actipc336/ford/docs/index.rst

-Ford GPS Navigation Update: A Complete Overview
+How to Update Ford GPS Navigation?
+A Simple Guide
 ====================================================

 .. toctree::